DFE-Digital/get-into-teaching-app/app/views/content/blog/why-dont-you-teach-miss.md

     path: "media/images/content/blog/stories-emma.jpg"
     thumbnail_path: "media/images/content/blog/stories-emma.jpg"
 description: |-
-  Emma Maskell shares her route into teaching
+  Emma Maskell explains how her experience helping out as a teaching assistant inspired her to change careers and train to be a teacher.
 keywords:
   - life as a teacher
   - day in the life